-- A reduction in poverty and inequality. - Enabling of faster and more inclusive urban economic growth. - The setting up of short term investment plans which build towards a long term coherent investment logic.
+- To reduce poverty and inequality. - Enable faster and more inclusive urban economic growth. - Set up short term investment plans which build towards a long term coherent investment logic.

-To achieve the above, the BEPP provides a common platform, which engages both municipal sector departments as well as national and provincial spheres including state owned enterprises, in order that energy, efforts and funding is pooled and aligned to create programmes and projects that are of greater collective impact.
+In order to achieve the above, the BEPP prepares a common platform, which engages both municipal sector departments as well as national and provincial spheres including state owned enterprises, in order that energy, efforts and funding is pooled and aligned to create programmes and projects that are of greater collective impact.
 This is achieved through an ongoing interdepartmental as well as intergovernmental conversation.
 'The BEPP is intended to be the reference point for national and provincial spheres and other key stakeholders to make informed decisions in the built environment, led by municipal planning.
 The national and provincial departments and state-owned entities will be able to see the impact of their investment as it relates to other sectors in terms of cumulative local outcome and impact.'
-(National Treasury Guidance Note: BEPP Framework v.5.5, 2017).
+(National Treasury Guidance Note: BEPP Framework v.5.3, 2017).